 I digress for the minute but just go with me.
 Picture this.
 A street in Boston quite a number of years ago and myself, my husband and two kids walking to the local pub for dinner.
-Yes the pub, very glamorous don’t you think?
-And there I am, teetering down the street in these horrendous pinky coloured high heel shoes that were pinching my feet like there was no tomorrow.
-Now why would I be wearing these stupid, ridiculous, hideous shoes down the street to the local pub?
-Because I had packed the bloody things, (we were on a month’s holiday of the USA) because they would go with SOME of the outfits I had packed (none of which I had not worn either because they were also ridiculous and packed for “just in case” outings) and I was determined not to have made it a wasted effort.
-Well I wanted to cry and I’m pretty sure the family were trying to disown me.
+Yes, the pub, very glamorous don’t you think?
+And there I am, teetering down the street in this horrendous pinky coloured high heel shoes that were pinching my feet like there was no tomorrow.
+Now, why would I be wearing these stupid, ridiculous, hideous shoes down the street to the local pub?
+Because I had packed the bloody things, (we were on a month’s holiday in the USA) because they would go with some of the outfits I had packed (none of which I had not worn either because they were also ridiculous and packed for “just in case” outings) and I was determined not to have made it a wasted effort.
+Well, I wanted to cry and I’m pretty sure the family were trying to disown me.

 So stop packing all those shoes!